kkishlayofficial/ai-resume-reviewer/README.md

 - Groq free tier has strict TPM limits — large resumes with long job descriptions may hit rate limit errors
 - No session history — only the current session is stored
 - Text patching relies on section header detection via keyword matching — non-standard section headings may fall back to end-of-document append
+- Vercel Python serverless functions have a cold start on first request after inactivity (~1–3s on free tier)